tarwn/lessthandot-hugo/blogs/content/posts/2014-07-24-merge-replication-for-auditing.md

 **Summary**

 Taking advantage of the features natively available in SQL Server is an extremely effective way to accomplish tasks that may be nicely packaged in other features, simply not available to the edition or configurations.
-We’ve shown a great way of managing Merge Replication in a data audit solution just for this concept.
+We've shown a great way of managing Merge Replication in a data audit solution just for this concept.
 Keep in mind, edition costs and other blocking events may cause you to not have access to features such as CDC but, there are many other features that provide much functionality far and beyond what they may seem to have on the surface.

  [1]: /wp-content/uploads/2014/07/merge_1.png
  [2]: /wp-content/uploads/2014/07/merge_2.png